adzuci/TIPs/tips/tip-8-python-style-guide.md

 The recommended linter for Vim is without a doubt, [Syntastic](https://github.com/scrooloose/syntastic).
-Installation works with Pathogen, and is easy to configure.
+Installation works with Pathogen or Vundle, and is easy to configure.
 Once installed, add these to your `.vimrc` to be setup for Python editing!

+    let g:syntastic_check_on_open = 1  " Automatically check when opening and saving files
+    let g:syntastic_check_on_wq = 0    " Recommended: don't check when exiting vim with 'wq'
     let g:syntastic_python_checkers=['flake8']
-    let g:syntastic_python_flake8_args="--ignore=E501,E121"
+    let g:syntastic_python_flake8_post_args="--ignore=E501,E121"

 ### Sublime Text